 in collaboration with the Depature Lounge / Intercultural participative project, 2019

 The Changing Room presents a picture of women from all walks of life who are at turns hardworking and professional, nurturing and caring, glamorous and performative in a project, which asks searching questions about how clothing and (staged) photographic portraiture can define and redefine us.
-We are facing a situation in which women must fight anew for the rights that had been won long ago.
 If we look inwards, not as a retreat, but to ground one’s self, one’s being.
 We can be light and playful, fearless and fragile, free just to be.
 To live in a world of equality.

 The project `The Changing Room is celebrated as a promising pamphlet, the diversity of modern womanhood in shaking the idea as world citizen.
 For months I plunged in the buzzling highly underrated cocoon of a run-down working-class city Luton,- with so much bad reputation so close to London-, fascinated by the town’s spectacular diversity and the fluid relationships between people of different ethnicities, faith communities and cultures.
 There I create a series of portraits examining the town’s numerous female identities.
 The Changing Room, transformed into a custom fashion studio combining a bespoke changing room, photographic studio and gallery.